import psychopg2

 operates on a request-response model.
 So when you use an API, you send a request to the API and it sends a response back.

-The best way to learn about a new API is to read the documentation, which will include a lot of details about how to use it.
+The best way to learn about a new API is to read the documentation, which will include many details about usage.
 Let’s go through some of the most salient ones.

 For example, if you did the lab in Chapter 2 and used {vetiver}